kubernauts-dev/kubernauts-dev.github.io/_posts/2019-05-28-talking-to-cluster-inside.md

 ---
-title: "Talking to the Kubernetes cluster from outside"
+title: "Talking to the Kubernetes cluster from inside"
 categories:
   - Introduction
 tags: